EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/wolfs-house.md

 ## Trouble

 Unbeknownst to the adventurers, they have been distantly followed by [[au]] guards who are ensuring that they aren't causing any more trouble.
-They have stealthily followed them to Wolf's house where they now see the Leca, a wanted outlaw, and will attempt to intervene.
+They have stealthily followed them to Wolf's house where they now see Leca, a wanted outlaw, and will attempt to intervene.
 They will attack if necessary.

-There are three guards (Aldarion Unlimited Company men), and they will dispatch one of them if the situation gets hairy.
-This final one will head back to the survivors camp in Cauldin's Point and warn [[weslan]].
-Depending on how they've interacted with Weslan, he may tell the magistrate, who will put out a warrant for all of them and set **Inquisitor Ryssha** after them with **Kirenka**.
-See [[assaulted-halfling]].
+**Inquisitor Ryssha** and his companion, **Kirenka** (see [[assaulted-halfling]]) will follow a few hours after the guards have sent word.
+If Leca and the group stay at the house for the night, Ryssha will turn into his snake form and enter the building.

+They may hear a rustling as he slithers in through a crack in the wall or momentarily opens the door.

+Someone must beat a **DC 17 Stealth** to see Ryssha in the cabin.
+If he is caught, he will message Kirenka to appear with two [[au]] guards.

+Depending on the scene Ryssha sees, he will confront Wolf via the Message spell.

+> Hear me, Wolf.
+You've narrowly escaped one charge in Cauldin's Point and now I find you cavorting with an outlaw not one day later.
+You understand what must be done here.

 ## Nate's Chat